phasegenomics/hic_qc/Readme.md

 The script will also quantify some basic QC metrics and print those to the screen.

 The script will generate an HTML report of those metrics with the plots embedded, and will attempt to generate a PDF report as well (PDF generation requires `wkhtmltopdf`).
 To disable PDF generation, use the `--disable_report` flag.

+Coverage metrics are computed for autosome-style references when available.
+For non-human/non-autosome references, coverage metrics are automatically skipped, or you can explicitly disable coverage with `-c` / `--disable_coverage`.

 To set the name of the files written out, such as the PNG figures and the report files, set the `-o /path/to/outfile` or `--outfile_prefix /path/to/outfile` parameters.